Skip to main content

 Once registered, you will receive an e-mail confirmation from [email protected] with a link to D2L Brightspace (https://purdue.brightspace.com).
 Log in to D2L Brightspace using your Purdue Career Account.

-Institutions may disclose the following information on a student without violating FERPA if the student has not restricted their information
+Institutions may disclose the following information on a student without violating FERPA if the student has not restricted their information:

 • name